 I found Guatemala through a Transcultural Healthcare trip I took with WCTC in 2016.
-I am a college student studying Surgical Technology, graduating in May of 2017.
-I am the father of two terrific boys, JT (16) and Barret (11) and have been married to their mother, Cindi Faith, for 21 years.
-I am a cycling enthusiast and enjoy playing the drums, but have found my life’s calling over the last year with three trips to Guatemala.
+I graduated in May of 2017 after studying Surgical Technology.
+I am the father of two terrific boys, JT and Barret and have been married to their mother, Cindi Faith, for 25 years.
+I am a cycling enthusiast and enjoy playing the drums, but have found my life’s calling over the last several years with many trips to Guatemala.

 I am pictured here with my son JT and a little friend named Alex in San Jorge, Guatemala.

 While I was in high school I did community theater.
 During one of our productions we met a wonderful woman who was Guatemalan.
 I spent a lot of time with her for the 12 weeks we were in production.
 She showed me her culture.
 I had even traveled to the Daly Plaza to see her and some friends perform a dance.
 She had given me tokens of her culture that I had treasured for years.
 Sadly, after the production was over I never saw her again.
 I don’t recall her name anymore, but I remember her.

 When we went to adopt, we chose Guatemala because both I and my husband had been influenced by people from this country.
 For my husband it was a college classmate.
 For a while they had been pen pals when she had moved back, but eventually that faded.